AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

    1. Select [!UICONTROL **Select location**].

-      The Amazon S3 Export Locations page is displayed.
+      The GCP Export Locations page is displayed.

-   1. (Conditional) If you previously added a Google Cloud Platform account and location:
+   1. (Conditional) If you previously added a GCP account and location:

       1. Select the account from the [!UICONTROL **Select account**] drop-down menu.